Feeling festive? Get into the Thanksgiving spirit with any of these top Thanksgiving activities and events throughout North Carolina.

 In stunning coastal North Carolina, the Calabash Turkey Trot is a fantastic way to start your Thanksgiving morning.
 Choose your favorite distance because this Turkey Trot includes a 10K, 5K, and 1-miler.

 Traditions Pottery is a beloved pottery studio that has hosted six generations of family potters.
 While most of its pottery is fired in electric kilns, it offers specialty wood-fired kiln pieces twice per year, and one of these kiln openings is the Saturday after Thanksgiving.
-This is a premium time to get rare and unique pottery pieces.
+This is a premium time to get rare and special pottery pieces.

 Launch into the winter season in a fully festive way with outdoor ice skating.
 The RINK at the Red Hat Amphitheater in Raleigh is known for offering a great time for all.